joel-karr/dontthinkwhenyoucode/Innovation.md

 For example, what if the results page only displayed one item instead of a list?
 That might force the users to give more information about what they want instead of scrolling.
 Changing that part forces us to rethink filtering.
 Could we use a large language model to guide filtering instead of traditional options with predefined fields?
 This would make the experience for the user more like a chat where they continue the conversation until they find an option they like.

+<ed>Callout-tip: Label this scenario as Part Swap #1 in a styled callout for pattern reuse.</ed>

 We may have found a better solution but let’s swap out another item.
 What if we changed our self-concept to be a salesperson.
 By showing a single option, we may lose the opportunity to sell multiple restaurants.

 Let's try using self-concept to adjust our perspective again.
 What if we think like a salesperson and we look at this new solution?
 You may realize that by only showing a single option, you may lose the chance for the user to browse past other things.
 Let's add a smaller section that has secondary recommendations for the user.
 The LLM would still drive the results, but now we have the top result and then other recommended results.